tebe6502/mad-pascal-en-mkdocs/docs/map.md

 Atari XE/XL

-The compiler uses the null side in the range $0080 .. $00D7
+The compiler uses the zero page in the range $0080 .. $00D7

 When using additional memory, the bank code array for `PORTB` is placed from $0101 ... $0140